Frequently asked questions

-Larger deliveries are usually received by hall staff and the recipient will be notified of where and when to collect their parcel.
+Larger deliveries are usually received by staff.
+The recipient will be notified of where and when to collect their parcel.
 For instructions on how to address your mail visit our accommodation web pages.

-The best way to keep up with your child’s progress is simply to talk to them.
-If you are a worried about their progress, or feel they need some extra support, you may wish to talk to them about the various academic and personal support services we offer at the College.
+The best way to keep up with your child’s progress is to talk to them.
+If you are worried about their progress or feel they need extra support, you may wish to talk to them about the academic and personal support services we offer.